specklesystems/speckle-docs/viewer/batch-object-api.md

 Populates/constructs this batch object
 #### Parameters
 - **renderView**: [*NodeRenderView*](/viewer/viewer/render-view-api.md)
-- **batchIndex**: The object's index within it's batch.
+- **batchIndex**: The object's index within its batch.
 Objects are placed in order inside the batch as they get processed

 <br>
 <br>